The Value of Advice

-It’s a question that’s been and will be asked by clients or prospective clients (at least in their mind) - Are you worth your fee?
-This may not have been verbalized by your client- but do not believe for a moment they’re not thinking it.
+The ever-lingering, nonverbal question.
+It’s a question that’s been and will be asked by clients or prospective clients (at least in their mind) - Are you worth your fee (synonymous with, do you add value)?
+This may not have been verbalized - but don’t believe for a moment they’re not thinking it.
 Every-Time-You-Meet-Them.
-Understanding these concerns- which are justifiable – by the party at the other end of the conversation, how does the advice giver demonstrate to the client/prospective client their value?
+Understanding this justifiable concern, how does the advice giver demonstrate to the client/prospective client his/her value?

-Again, I ask- Are You Worth Your Fee?
+Now recognizing the reality – Again, Are You Worth Your Fee?

 The formula and services analyzed were as follows: